isomerpages/moe-tmjc/_about-us/Principal's Message/Day 1 Message 2020.md

 The questions we should ask ourselves would be:

-(1)  Do we do the good and the right things only when it can be seen or observed?
+(1)&nbsp;&nbsp;Do we do the good and the right things only when it can be seen or observed?

-(2)  When challenges come our way, how do we respond?
+(2)&nbsp;&nbsp;When challenges come our way, how do we respond?
 Do we complain, put the blame on others, expect someone else to do something OR do we take up the challenge to do something to make the situation better, and in so doing, serving not just ourselves but others as well?

 Our theme for 2020 is “Be Better”.
 TMJC wants to “Be Better” in 2020.

 This theme is chosen because of who we are and who we are to become.
 Firstly,the theme speaks of discontentment.
 We stand on the shoulders of 2 established institutions, TPJC and MJC and we know we are richly blessed with the heritage of two lovely and beautiful colleges.
 We do not start from nothing.
 But that said, we do not assume either.
 We know the future is for us to create for ourselves.
 Secondly, “Be Better” is a rally call for action.
 It is not a command.
 It is something we say to ourselves and not a shout at ourselves.
-We are committed to ‘be better’ daily.
+We are committed to ‘be better’ daily.&nbsp;

 So “Be Better” is not about living in the past or that which is to come.
 It is about the present, that we choose and work on ‘being better’ now - always being the better version of yesterday.
 And each day, we ARE the better version.

 It is not outdoing others, but outdoing ourselves.
 We decide for ourselves and we outdo ourselves:

-(1) in **doing** the duties and tasks assigned and
+(1) in&nbsp;**doing**&nbsp;the duties and tasks assigned and

-(2) in **being** by caring for ourselves and in caring for and serving others
+(2) in&nbsp;**being**&nbsp;by caring for ourselves and in caring for and serving others

 So my dear students and potential students reading this, I end with this quote; “Every day is a day you can be a better person than you were yesterday.”
 I know you understand and will reflect on this theme, personalise it and make it meaningful in the year ahead of you.